 Plus, when you work with a travel partner like Hotelbeds, you’re immediately boosting your visibility to this growing audience.

-This allows you as travel providers to capitalise on reaching and catering for the right audience, with the right resources you need.
+This allows you to capitalise on reaching and catering for the right audience, with the right resources you need.

 And so, keeping up with industry trends in your market is more important than ever, as more and more women seek out solo trips.
-You can do this easily with our destination and marketing tool The Compass for travel providers!
+You can do this easily with our search and recommendation tool, Insights.

-Designed to offer market-specific insights, gathered from thousands of daily searches and booking data from our users, The Compass allows you as a travel provider to see what’s being booked in your market and when.
+Designed to offer market-specific insights, gathered from thousands of daily searches and booking data from our users, The Compass allows you to see what’s being booked in your market and when.

 While some women travelling solo won’t necessarily feel the need to travel in a women-only group, for some travellers this will significantly decrease any concerns or doubts around travelling alone amongst a group.